 Mandarin Ducks are sexually mature at one year.
 They fly in pairs to the spring nesting grounds, where they have an aggressive courtship and mate in the water.
 Their displays during courtship involve much shaking, drinking, bill dipping, whistling, loud barks, and preening.
 The male will strut, puff, huff, and fight with other males.
 He is in “full sail” with his orange-gold wings and his crest is raised.
 The female will head pump and lay prone on the water in invitation.
 The male makes dipping movements before mounting her and then swims away afterwards.
 If the same pair is alive through two seasons, they usually pair up again.

-Available as Male/Female pairs either Pinioned or Flying.
+Available as Male/Female pairs and are pinioned.

 When will a pair of these be available and what is the youngest you can get them?